LearnersGuild/cos/Activities/Player_Support_Group.md

 **Purpose:** The purpose of the player support group session is to provide a dedicated time where players can discuss how to play the game better, gain support from each other, and connect deeply with other players.
 We do a check-in, followed by an open conversation about game-related issues.

+# Ceremonies

+We’ve all participated in some kind of ceremony before.
+Graduations.
+Weddings.
+Birthday celebrations.
+Cultural or religious ceremonies.
+Ceremonies are time bound, typically facilitated by someone, or multiple people, and often happen either at regularly anticipated times \(like ritual ceremonies\), or at designated times with a clear beginning middle and end.
+A ceremony might take all day \(like orientation or graduation\), or might have a more discrete duration \(like a home group meeting\).

+Ceremonies are often powerful, and need to be entered deliberately and freely.
+It's important that everyone knows and feels in choice about whether or not to participate.

 **Step 1: \*\***[Check-in](Check-in.md)\*\*

 **Step 2: \*\***[Climate check](Climate-check.md)\*\*